specmore/spectacular-helm/spectacular/README.md

 `releaseCandidateTag` | (Optional) The tag of a release candidate build to be deployed. | none

 ## Application Version
-This chart is configured to deploy Spectacular v0.1.0.
+This chart deploys the full Spectacular system.

 ## Changelog
+### v0.2.6
+- Change deployments to use new Spectacular app v0.2.3 images.

 ### v0.2.5
 - Change deployments to use new Spectacular app v0.2.2 images.